I wish to be with the broken people

 that I simply don't want to replace.

-And as for the people who think that it's impossible
+And as for the people who believe that it's impossible

 for someone such as myself